 We’ve been to Manila a few times, and to be honest… It’s not our favourite place in the Philippines.

-That's why most people (including us) use Manila as a jump-off point.
+That's why most people (including us) use Manila as a stop-off point.

-Most international flights stop there, so you pretty much stay at the airport while you wait for your connecting flight to Coron, El Nido, Cebu, etc.
+Most international flights stop there, so you can just stay at the airport while you wait for your connecting flight to Coron, El Nido, Cebu, etc.

 However, if you HAVE to stay in Manila, here are some things to know: